cgwire/kitsu-docker/README.md

 ### Docker Compose

-Thanks to our community, for Docker Compose, [an implementation is available by Mathieu Bouzard](https://gitlab.com/mathbou/docker-cgwire) is available
+Thanks to our community, for Docker Compose, [an implementation by Mathieu Bouzard](https://gitlab.com/mathbou/docker-cgwire) is available

 ### About authors